Gradual Capacity Growth for Sparse Network Discovery: Method

 \paragraph{Create High-weight Paths for Faster Convergence}

 Consider a feed-forward network $f(\cdot,\theta)$ trained by (stochastic) gradient descent.
 One update step is given by

-with $\eta$ the learning rate, $\Theta_t$ the \emph{Neural Tangent Kernel} (NTK), and $ \mathcal{L} $ the empirical loss function.
-Directions whose NTK eigenvalues are large lead to faster convergence~\citep{arora2019fine}. \citet{gebhart2021unified} express the network output at node $k$ as a sum over paths
+with $\eta$ the learning rate, $\Theta_t$ the \emph{Neural Tangent Kernel} (NTK), and $ \mathcal{L} $ the empirical loss function. $\nabla_f\mathcal L$ denotes the gradient of the loss with respect to the network outputs.
+Directions whose NTK eigenvalues are large lead to faster convergence~\cite{arora2019fine}.
+Gebhart \emph{et al.}~\cite{gebhart2021unified} express the network output at node $k$ as a sum over paths

 where $\mathcal P_{s\!\rightarrow k}$ is the set of paths from input $s$ to $k$, $\pi_p(\theta)=\prod_{(i,j)\in p}\theta_{ij}$ is the path's weight product, and $a_p$ is an activation indicator.
 Using the chain rule they factor the NTK into a data term and the \emph{Path Kernel} $\Pi_\theta=\nabla_\theta\pi(\theta)\,\nabla_\theta\pi(\theta)^{\!\top} $ which depends only on weights and topology.
 Maximizing the trace of the path kernel accelerates convergence as it governs NTK eigenvalues.
 With a newly added zero-weight-initialized connection $(i,j)$, the path kernel trace increases by